michami/MBR/README.md

 It is possible that the progress will end before a "Finish Progress Roll."
 For example, if an enemy runs away, the progress simply ends.
 If the enemy attacks again from an ambush, the progress would continue from the same value.

-You cannot use **luck** on a progress roll, though a failed roll will give a **luck** token.
+You cannot use **luck** on a Finish Progress Roll, though a failed roll will give a **luck** token.

 ## Clocks

 To start a clock, create a pile of tokens representing the clock.
 Every time you make an "Add Progress Roll", remove a token from the clock.
 Once you remove the last token, you are forced to make a "Finish Progress Roll."
 If you succeed, consider it a mixed result, since it was forced.

 For example: The guards have left a door, and you're trying to pick the lock.
-The lock as an **PS** of **7**.
+The lock as an **PR** of **7**.
 You give yourself a clock with **4** tokens.
 On your **4th** roll, the clock runs out and you have **7** progress filled.
 You make a progress roll and succeed.
 But since the clock ran out, you succeeded in picking the lock, but the guards have returned and see you enter the room.

-A good rule of thumb: For challenges that are a **PS** of **6** or higher, you generally want the clock tokens plus the **PS** to equal around **11**.
+A good rule of thumb: For challenges that are a **PR** of **6** or higher, you generally want the clock tokens plus the **PR** to equal around **11**.
 You can add or subtract **1** token to remove or add tension to the situation.

 ## Combat

 Combat is tracked as progress against an enemy.
-The **PS** of the progress represents how easy it is to defeat the enemy.
+The **PR** of the progress represents how easy it is to defeat the enemy.
 Each time you land an attack on an enemy, you make an "Add Progress Roll".
 Large groups of enemies can use a single progress track.

 After each attack, whether it's successful or not, you will then roll for the enemy to attack you, if they're able.